Skip to main content

 Travel testSymptoms improve away from homeSymptoms follow you (if same pollen region)

-The most reliable indicator: Leave your home for 2-3 days.
-If symptoms improve significantly, your indoor environment is the likely source.
-Mold, dust mites, and pet dander are the three most common indoor allergens — but mold is the one most often accompanied by a musty smell and visible moisture problems.
+The most reliable indicator is the travel test.
+Leave home for 2-3 days.
+If symptoms improve significantly, your indoor environment is the source.
+Mold, dust mites, and pet dander are the three most common indoor allergens; mold is the one most often paired with a musty smell and visible moisture problems.

 When to See a Doctor